 Cat skeletons have evolved to be flexible, and contribute to quick bursts of speed, while human skeletons thrive on size and stability.
 However, the mammals have similarities that are more than skin deep.

 Hunters and Hunted

 Evolution has shaped the cat as a hunter and predator.
 Everything about a cat has been formed to shape a lithe, agile fighting animal.
 In contrast, the skeletons of humans have formed to provide strength and stability.

-There are many similarities between the modern-day domestic cat and humans.
+There are, however, similarities between the skeletons of modern-day domestic cats and humans.
 Like nearly every land mammal, both cats and humans have a well-formed skull and jaw, seven cervical vertebrae, a vertebral column and four appendages.

 Size and Shape

 The most obvious difference between a cat and human skeleton is the size.
 At nearly 20 to 25 times the size of the average domestic cat, a human is far larger and more powerful.
 Humans are built as a biped, meaning that they walk on two legs.
 Therefore, their hips and backbone are shaped much differently and are much more solid than those of the quadruped feline.